Akshit8/go-url-shortner/README.md

 # go-url-shortner
-minimal url shortner written in Go using hexagonal architecture
+minimal url shortner written in Go using hexagonal architecture.